-If you leave with less than two years' Scheme membership or opt out of the Scheme with more than three months but less than two years' membership, you will normally be able to take a refund of your contributions.
-There will be a deduction for tax and the cost, if any, of buying you back into the State Second Pension scheme in relation to any membership before 6 April 2016.
-A refund of contributions must be paid within five years of the date you left the Scheme, or by age 75 if earlier.
+If you leave, or opt out after three months, and have not met the two-year qualifying period, you will normally be able to take a refund of your contributions.
+There will be a deduction for tax.
+Your LGPS pension fund must pay the refund five years after the date you left the Scheme at the latest, or by age 75 if earlier.